Monroe Township, Jefferson County, Indiana

 Monroe Township is one of ten townships in Jefferson County, Indiana, United States.
-As of the 2010 census, its population was 374 and it contained 176 housing units.
+As of the 2020 census, its population was 374 (representing no change from 2010) and it contained 164 housing units.

 History

 Monroe was the next-to-last township created by the Jefferson County commissioners.
 It was carved from Lancaster Township on March 11, 1842.
 Much of township became part of the former Jefferson Proving Ground and a substantial part of the population relocated.
 As a result, there are few institutions or businesses remaining.
 The Hebron Baptist and Liberty Christian Churches are the only churches and there are no schools or post offices in Monroe Township.